FelixSchladt/OxideWM/planning/Specifications.md

 ### 10.3 Organisational framework

-- since our code is licesed with GPL v3 there are not conflicts with GPL licensed libraries
+- since our code is licensed with GPL v3 there are no conflicts with GPL licensed libraries

 ### 10.4 Product Interface